zentrope/fickle/TASKS.md

 - [x] Revisit using a popup for the window
 - [x] Float dismiss control over top of table? (nope: popover does what I like)
 - [x] Rename ThemeThumbnail to just Thumbnail (simplify names)
+- [x] Create a simple NSView derived subclass for the appearance icon, override mouse actions, then constrain it in the thumbnail class
+- [x] Use a superimposed circle or triangle to indicate theme.
+Click to toggle